 Ask the average person to name the party capital of Europe and Zürich probably would not top the list.
 What's in Zürich?
-Erm…bankers, fondue, chocolate, cuckoo clocks.
+Erm…bankers, fondue, chocolate, chalet-style cuckoo clocks.
 Think that covers it?
 Think again.

 Switzerland’s largest city may not have the glamour of Paris, the hedonistic party persona of Berlin, nor the streetwise credibility of London, but the City of Gnomes – to borrow the popular nickname for Swiss bankers – has hidden depths.